Academic Advising & Supports for Students

 - Exam accommodations, which relate to an exam conflict (two exams at the same time, three exams in one day, or three exams in three consecutive periods within 24 hours) or to requests for alternate exam/test arrangements

 - Other academic accommodations, which relate to activities inside and outside the classroom, including participation, group work, and assignments

 - Religious accommodations, which relate to students who, because of significant religious observances, cannot write a formally scheduled examination or cannot meet an academic obligation

-Students who require alternate exam arrangements must be registered with York’s Counselling & Disability Services office to be eligible.
+Students who require alternate exam arrangements must be registered with York University’s Student Accessibility Services office to be eligible.
 Requests for alternate exam arrangements must be made well in advance of the exam date (currently three weeks).